How to Export WooCommerce Customer Data

 Customizing the customer information and fields to be included

-As you can see from the downloaded file, the fields in the exported file are exactly the same as the fields in the Users Insights table.
-Users Insights will export only the fields that are shown in your customer list.
+As you can see from the downloaded file, the fields in the exported file are the same as the fields in the Users Insights table.
+Users Insights will export only the fields shown in your customer list.
 So, if there are some fields that you want to be included in the export, you have to make them visible on the Users Insights table before you do the export.
-You can show and hide fields on the table from the “Eye” menu.
+You can show and hide fields from the “Eye” menu on the table.

-From this section you can also change the order in which the columns will be exported, just by dragging and dropping them to the different positions.
+From this section, you can also change the order in which the columns will be exported by dragging and dropping them to different positions.